-RADiant is a medical device from Xstrahl that provides low-energy X-rays in an office-based dermatology setting.
-RADiant offers both electronic brachytherapy and superficial radiation therapy to treat non-melanoma skin cancer, such as basal cell carcinoma and squamous cell carcinoma, as well as keloid scarring.
-Speak to your clinician to see if RADiant is suitable for you.
+Radiant Aura is a medical device from Xstrahl that provides low-energy X-rays in an office-based dermatology setting.
+Radiant Aura offers both electronic brachytherapy and superficial radiation therapy to treat non-melanoma skin cancer, such as basal cell carcinoma and squamous cell carcinoma, as well as keloid scarring.
+Speak to your clinician to see if Radiant Aura is suitable for you.

-RADiant treatments offer highly efficient cure rates.
-In treatments for skin cancers using superficial radiotherapy, the RADiant system is comparable to surgical excision, with 90-95 percent effectiveness.
-In the treatment of keloids, combined with a suitable surgical extraction, the RADiant system offers a cure rate of up to 94 percent.
+Radiant Aura treatments offer highly efficient cure rates.
+In treatments for skin cancers using superficial radiotherapy, the Radiant Aura system is comparable to surgical excision, with 90-95 percent effectiveness.
+In the treatment of keloids, combined with a suitable surgical extraction, the Radiant Aura system offers a cure rate of up to 94 percent.
 For more specific cure rates speak to your clinician.

 Find out more about our mission to expand the use of radiation therapy to improve patient care and outcomes.

 Radiation for Skin Cancer

 Treat basal cell carcinoma and squamous cell carcinoma with low-energy radiotherapy.